 During the winter Etosha is dry, so chances of great sightings are common.
-We managed to see lions, hyenas, giraffe, rhino, ostriches, and just about everything else besides the elusive leopard roaming about.
-Perhaps the best part of Etosha is the park fee.
+We managed to see lions, hyenas, giraffes, rhinos, ostriches, and just about everything else besides the elusive leopard roaming about.
+Perhaps, the best part of Etosha is the admission fee.
 It cost just 80 NAD to enter one of the best wildlife parks in the world – that’s a bargain in Africa!

 The Caprivi Strip